ercbk/Indiana-COVID-19-Tracker/README.md

     trends of straight(-ish) lines are easier to compare than exponential curves.
-  - 7-day moving averages *greater* than 14 day moving averages indicate an *increasing* trend of positive cases.
+  - 7-day moving averages *greater* than 14 day moving averages indicate an *increasing* trend of positive cases or deaths.
-  - 7-day moving averages *less* than 14 day moving averages indicate a *decreasing* trend in positive cases.
+  - 7-day moving averages *less* than 14 day moving averages indicate a *decreasing* trend in positive cases or deaths.

 <img src="plots/county-pos-bar-2020-04-23.png" width="3897" />

   - The top 20 counties according to estimated average percent change are shown.
-Counties at the top are experiencing the highest growth rates in positive test results.
+Counties at the top are experiencing the highest average growth rates in positive test results.
   - The percent changes are estimated using county data in a log-linear model.
   - Only counties that have had at least 5 positive cases for a week or